Everything you need to know about Icelandic horses

 Indeed, the Icelandic horse is a spirited, sure-footed and strong animal that provides challenging opportunities for competitive riders, while remaining docile and patient enough for beginner riders too.

 Importantly, the Icelandic horse has always been considered a horse by Icelandic people, and so its categorization as a horse has long been accepted both inside and outside of Iceland.

 The best places to see horses in Iceland

-Wherever you go in Iceland, you are highly likely to see an Icelandic horse on your travels.
-When driving the Ring Road, you might spot them at the side of the road or grazing in close-by farms or stables.
+When driving the Ring Road, you might spot them at the side of the road or grazing in nearby farms or stables.

-It is common that travelers will stop to pet and take pictures with the horses, but it is important that we interact with them responsibly: by not feeding them and by not entering onto private property.
+Commonly, travelers will stop to pet and take pictures with the horses, but it's important that we interact with them responsibly: by not feeding them and by not entering onto private property.

 If you want to get up close and personal with this friendly creature, you’ll best enjoy a horse-riding tour in Iceland.